 Also on these pages are some images of bands I have been in—and occasionally out of—over the decades.
 There are probably a few more to be added… (Recordings!
 I need to put some music up too.)
 Recognise yourself?
 Do get in touch.
 I can safely say that almost all the musicians I’ve ever been lucky enough to play with I’d be pleased to hear from, really.
 And only one ever was a prize asshole, that I can remember.

 I moved from playing acoustic guitar when I was 14 to bass guitar aged 16 in the mid-1970s to double bass at the age of 23, and have stuck with double bass ever since (and indeed the same instrument for over a quarter-of-a-century until 2010).
 To a large extent I am self-taught, except for my weekly training when I worked with Community Music East in Norwich in the mid-1980s, and a regular arco lesson with terrific cellist Maja Bugge in Lancaster for a year or so around 2013.
 (I would really like to spend a year or two with a double bass tutor working on arco technique, reading and jazz theory, if I could find a really good player and teacher now in the Norwich area, please.)

 Having moved (back) to Norwich in late 2015, I began looking for some interesting music and musicians to play with, a band or two to join or form.
 I found a local luthier who rehaired my bow (it was practically bald), and I put some brand new strings on the bass in preparation.
 Was itching to play some gigs!
 Started rehearsing regularly with three new bands—lift-off imminent … oh hang on, got some gigs now, the lift-off seems to have already happened.
 I am involved in making a variety of sounds, from English folk to Jewish cabaret, electronica to improv.
-All three bands below are available for booking, folks, you just got to get in touch: Punch House Band, Joey Herzfeld Trio, hymn.
+All three bands below are available for booking, folks, you just got to get in touch:

 - October 21 2016: Joey Herzfeld Trio, Jurnet’s Bar, Norwich